The Easiest Way to Boil Eggs Is in an Electric Kettle

 Add 1 tablespoon of salt or vinegar to help the shells peel more easily.
 I typically use salt, but either works!

-adding salt to electric kettle for easy peeling
+Adding salt to an electric kettle with water and eggs for easy peeling

 Turn the kettle on and wait for it to automatically shut off when the water comes to a boil.